thetomnewton/thetomnewton/README.md

 Some of my favourite tools and libraries are TypeScript, Vue.js, React, Vite, Tailwind CSS, MySQL, PostgreSQL, Laravel, AWS, and Docker.

+I have worked as a lead developer, technical lead, lead frontend developer, and CTO in my previous roles.

 Follow me on Twitter to keep up with what I'm working on: [@tomjnewton](https://twitter.com/tomjnewton)

 <!--